anon-blue/anon.blue/README.txt

-       9/11 was a cirpotate scheme betaeweefarts equals funny ALWAYS ALWAYS FART who could fuck over rthe worlsd moer
+       9/11 was a cirpotate scheme betaeweefarts equals funny ALWAYS ALWAYS FART who could fuck over rthe worlsd moer         apapaoommowmowpapaoommowmow
-       we are all clo es clones and the onlty way we can fix the vproblem is thr ojugh fdfdfdffdsfsthe most powerful being aliveturn back for Susano!seful to be honest okkkkkkk                                                             dfhd hoi                                                                         hell [ptkosupper tr
+       we are all clo es clones and the onlty way we can fix the vproblem is thr ojugh fdfdfdffdsfsthe most powerful being aliveturn back for Susano!seful to be honest okkkkkkk    dicktaters                                               dfhd hoi                                                                         hell [ptkosupper tr
                                                               nch